Robert Ferguson (physicist): The Isaiah Project – 1991 to 1994

-The Isaiah Project proposal was promoted in Ukraine by Vladimir Shokoshitny, a member of the Ukrainian Rada (Parliament), and presented to Ukraine's President Leonid Kravchuk and the parliament in Kiev and then to Russian officials in Moscow during a 10-day trip made by Ferguson and representatives of the Isaiah Project team in January/February 1994.
-Before leaving Kiev, the Isaiah Project team briefed U.S. Ambassador Charles Miller, who arranged for a briefing in Moscow for Ambassador Tom Pickering.
+The Isaiah Project proposal was promoted in Ukraine by Vladimir Shokoshitny, a member of the Ukrainian Rada (Parliament), and presented to Ukraine's President Leonid Kravchuk and the parliament in Kyiv and then to Russian officials in Moscow during a 10-day trip made by Ferguson and representatives of the Isaiah Project team in January/February 1994.
+Before leaving Kyiv, the Isaiah Project team briefed U.S. Ambassador Charles Miller, who arranged for a briefing in Moscow for Ambassador Tom Pickering.

 Notwithstanding unofficial support from high-level U.S. officials, the Isaiah Project team was notified that the United States would not support the Isaiah Project proposal while they were waiting in Congressman Norm Dicks office for a scheduled meeting between President Clinton and President Kravchuk.
 Instead, the United States persuaded the Ukrainian Rada to ratify the Nonproliferation Treaty (NPT) and return all the nuclear weapons in Ukraine to Russia.
 In return, Ukraine was to be guaranteed its territorial integrity.
 Russia, Ukraine, Britain, and the United States formalized and strengthened security commitments to Ukraine on December 5, 1994, in a memorandum signed in Budapest at the summit of the Conference on Security and Co-operation in Europe.
 The agreement, called the Budapest Memorandum, stated that the nuclear-weapons states pledged to respect Ukraine's territorial integrity and abstain from economic coercion, the threat of force, or use of force.

 Russia's 2015 takeover of the Ukrainian territory of Crimea was a blatant violation of the Budapest Memorandum on Security Assurances.
 In addition, Russia and the United States have yet to implement the Plutonium Management and Disposition Agreement (PMDA), signed in 2000 requiring each country to destroy 34 tons of weapons-grade plutonium by creating MOX fuel to be burned in nuclear power reactors.
 This was the same process proposed by the Isaiah Project more than 22 years ago.